science-digital/sd-integration-tool-template/README.md

 It is also possible to test your module locally outside the container (directly on your system).
 In this case you must have the dependencies installed (in a virtual environment) directly on your system.
 From a development testing perspective the disadvantage of testing outside the container is:
-- Environment may not be represenative of the final target environment.
+- Environment may not be representative of the final target environment.
 This is important for both checking that dependencies are specified correctly and also the areas that your module interacts with the system environment.

 ### Recommended Development / Testing Methodology